1,000 signatures reached

 The British love common land.
 Although all common land is owned by someone, in the hearts of the British people it will forever belong to them.
 People are free to visit, free to roam, and free to sit and stare.
 These are very precious freedoms, even more so because common land is a natural, unspoiled, environment that everyone can enjoy and where threatened wildlife and plants can survive and thrive.

-But land owners, cash-strapped councils, commercial organisations and even Wildlife Trusts, are now trying to exploit our common land for its financial value, to the detriment of its natural state, the threatened species that inhabit it and, of course, our free access to it.
+But land owners, cash-strapped councils, commercial organisations and other organisations, are now trying to exploit our common land for its financial value, to the detriment of its natural state, the threatened species that inhabit it and, of course, our free access to it.

 The Commons Act 2006, which applies in England and Wales, requires anyone constructing buildings, ditches, embankments, or hard surfaces, or putting structures or fences, on common land, to make an application to the Planning Inspectorate for consent.
 There are certain exceptions, but these relate only to traditional countryside uses or the direct conservation of the common.
 The public, and environmental bodies, are consulted on every application.